MileHacker Logo

 Safety Awareness

-• Remain aware of your surroundings, especially in crowded areas or at night.
+• Remain aware of your surroundings, particularly in busy places or at night.

 • Exercise caution with large sums of cash or expensive valuables in public.

-• Be cautious when you are driving, specifically on unfamiliar roads or at night.
+• Be cautious once you are driving, with a focus on unfamiliar roads or at night.

 Problem Resolution